nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 # Everything is a profile!

-At the heart of nixflk is the [profile][profiles].
+At the heart of DevOS is the [profile][profiles].
 Of course, these profiles are really nothing more than good ol' NixOS [modules][modules].
 The only reason I've decided to rebrand them at all is to draw a distinction in how they are used.
 They are kept as simple as possible on purpose; if you understand modules